 - Here,

-provides a common structure for loggers.
-FileLogger
+LoggerServiceprovides a common structure for loggers.
+FileLoggerimplements thelog()method.

 Example 2: Using an Interface for a Custom Drupal Plugin